Feathers UI

 check.icon = icon;

 The appearance of the check's icon may change when the check is selected.
-In the next example, the another OpenFL Shape is passed to the check's selectedIcon property.
+In the next example, another OpenFL Shape is passed to the check's selectedIcon property.

 var selectedIcon = new Shape();